 Figure 3.
 Johnson Health Tech modified Two-Piece Initial Design Assembly.
-Johnson Health Tech added fillets to all the sharp corners on the antlers and pulley plate based on what dimension of fillet their machines can create.
+Johnson Health Tech added filets to all the sharp corners on the antlers and pulley plate based on what dimension of filet their machines can create.
 Johnson Health Tech also added three mounting holes to each antler to secure it to machines while cutting.

 After developing this initial design, Johnson Health Tech realized that the cost to fabricate the separated Antler and Pulley Plate for both the right and left sides would be over \$430.
 This is too expensive, and would again result in a lot of wasted material.
 To create a more robust design that is cheaper to fabricate yet still achieves the design requirements, a new approach was taken.
 To create this new design, the Pulley Plate and Antler were once again modeled as a single component, rather than two separate pieces.
 One of the main changes for the new design was how the components attached to the rower neck support arms.
 In the prior design, the Pulley Plates sat on the rower neck support arms with the layered cavity designed in BME 400 to prevent translation or rotation while rowing.
 However, the new design uses a different mechanism to prevent this movement.
-Rather than making a layered cavity, the new

-Pulley Plate and Antler design is fabricated from one piece of sheet metal with a thickness of 0.104 inches (12-gage).
-To attach the plates to the rower support arms, two holes were drilled in the side of the plates that align with the two holes on the rower neck support arms.
-Previously, only the top hole had been used, as this is the hole that the original pulley was rigidly attached to.
-On the rower neck support arms, there was a second unused hole directly below the pulley attachment hole that was used to attach the new plates to the rower neck support arms.
-Thus, by having two rigid connection points (Figure 4), the plate was not able to rotate or translate once attached.
+Rather than making a layered cavity, the new design aims to have the entire Pulley Plate and Antler be one piece of sheet metal with a thickness of 0.104 inches (12-gage).
+To attach the plates to the rower support arms, two holes will be drilled in the side of the plates that will align with the two holes on the rower neck support arms.
+Currently, only the top hole has ever been used, as this is the hole that the original pulley is rigidly attached to.
+On the rower neck support arms, there is a second unused hole directly below the pulley attachment hole.
+To attach the new plates to the rower neck support arms, this second hole will be utilized.
+Thus, by having two rigid connection points (Figure 4), the plate will not be able to rotate or translate once attached.

 Figure 4.
 New Pulley Plate Connection to Rower Neck Support Arms.
-The Pulley Plate is now screwed into both holes on each of the rower neck support arms to prevent rotations and translations during rowing.
+The Pulley Plate will now be screwed into both holes on each of the rower neck support arms to prevent rotations and translations during rowing.

 A second difference between the prior design and this new design is the concept of the separation blocks.
 In the prior design, two separation blocks were used to push the Pulley Plates apart to counteract the slight improper fit of the layered cavity on the rower neck support arms.
-However, now the thinned plates are able to sit flat and flush on the inner surface of the rower neck support arms, these blocks are no longer required.
+However, now that the thinned plates will be able to sit flat and flush on the inner surface of the rower neck support arms, these blocks are no longer required.
 A third difference between the prior and new design is the connection mechanism between the Pulley Plates and the console rotation electronics box.
 Since the plates are now much thinner than the prior design, a new method of attaching the motor box to the Pulley Plates was required.
-This is because the plates are too thin to insert a screw from the bottom face.
-To fix this issue, a rectangular cut was made in the bottom front corner of each plate.
-Then, a block of metal was welded to the two plates.
-Within this block, two corner screws were placed that secured the box containing the console rotation mechanism to the Pulley Plate assembly.
+This is because the plates are too thin to screw in a screw from the bottom face.
+To fix this issue, a rectangular cut will be made in the bottom front corner of each plate.
+Then, a block of metal will be welded to the two plates.
+Within this block, four corner screws will be placed that will secure the box containing the stepper motor and console for console rotation to the Pulley Plate assembly.